Investigative Cell Biology

 Analytical Ultracentrifugation

-Population-wide assessment of human health is challenging because of intrinsic genetic diversity complicated by age and other non-genetic factors, such as exposure to environmental stressors.
-To assess human responses to drugs and toxicants, we develop functional in vitro cell-based assays using highly proliferative primary human cells non-invasively isolated from human tissues.
+This is a challenging topic because of intrinsic genetic diversity complicated by age and other non-genetic factors, such as exposure to environmental stressors.
+To assess human responses to drugs and toxicants, we develop functional in vitro cell-based assays using highly primary human cells isolated from peripheral blood.

 Donor-Derived Progenitor Cells for Population-Wide Toxicity Testing